Paladijn/d2rsavegameparser/README.md

 # Savegame parser for Diablo II: Resurrected
 This library started as an attempt to read Diablo II: Resurrected savegame files to display current statistics on stream by exporting them to a html file.

-Version 2.8 (patch 1.6.80273) which was released May 23rd, 2024 is currently supported.
+Version 2.8 (patch 1.6.81914) which was released August 20th, 2024 is currently supported.
 The library will target the latest available version (as the game requires to be patched) and will only parse, not write savegames.

 ### Functionality
 * Parse full character file